Monique Corriveau

 Monique Corriveau (September 6, 1927 – June 29, 1976) was an award-winning Canadian writer living in Quebec.
 She mainly published books for young people.

 The daughter of François-Xavier Chouinard, a lawyer, and Bernadette Rouillard, she was born Monique Chouinard in Quebec City.
 Her sister Suzanne Martel was also a writer.
 She studied with the Ursulines of Quebec, at St. Joseph's College in Toronto and at the Université Laval.

 Corriveau began writing science fiction during the 1970s.
 Her Compagnon du soleil trilogy is considered by some to be her best work in this genre.

-In 1951, she married Bernard Corriveau, a notary; the couple had ten children.
+In 1951, she married Bernard Corriveau, a notary; the couple had ten children, including animator and artist Thomas Corriveau.

 She received a number of awards for her work including: